nyitraibence/gulp-aquatic/readme.md

 Some of these sub-tasks can be run separately aswell, if needed.
 See `gulp --tasks` for options.
 Easily extensible with additional features in the pipeline.
 You can find more help with this in the Gulp Documentation: [https://gulpjs.com/docs/en/getting-started/quick-start/](https://gulpjs.com/docs/en/getting-started/quick-start/)

+The browserSync will not work if the html/php template doesn't have a body tag.
+It's just how the module works.

 ### Notes:
 - gulp-terser is used instead of popular gulp-uglify: In the field of Js compression terser shows slightly better performance, and it is ES6 compatible - uglify is not.
 - Media query grouping is omitted from the pipeline.
 According to my researches, grouped/ungrouped media querys barely show any difference in performance, even in larger projects.
 And the less step there is in the pipeline, the faster, cleaner it is.
 Therefore, it is omitted.